xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 **BASIS:** There are two rules that form the basis:

-1. ε is a regular expression, and L(ε) is {ε}, that is, the language whose sole member is the empty string.
+1. € is a regular expression, and L(€) is {€}, that is, the language whose sole member is the empty string.

 2. If *a* is a symbol in ∑, then **a** is a regular expression, and L(**a**) = {*a*}, that is, the language with one string, of length one, with a in its one position.
 Note that by convention, we use italics for symbols, and boldface for their corresponding regular expression. [^1]